-I just returned home from a much-anticipated girl’s trip to Europe where my sisters, mom, and I visited London, Paris, and Amsterdam.
+I recently returned home from a much-anticipated girl’s trip to Europe where my sisters, mom, and I visited London, Paris, and Amsterdam.
 I am sharing about the trip in pieces by city, and will link them all together for the full itinerary once they’re all posted.
+See the Paris recap HERE and Amsterdam HERE.
 When planning for our trip, my two sisters and I decided to divide up the itineraries between us.
 We each took one city and planned where to stay, where to eat, and what to do.

 We began the trip in London.
 Before we arrived my sister had booked our airbnb, tickets to the theatre, tickets to the Diana Fashion Experience, and reservations at Sketch London.
 We used the London Underground and taxis to get from place to place, and had an amazing time.

 The last time I was in London, it was on a giant tour bus with a group of seventeen-year-old singing, dancing performers, and I was one of them.
 We did a loop of Big Bend, the Castle, ate fish and chips, and called it a day.

 Needless to say, I was really excited to emerge from the tube after landing in London and immediately be surrounded by bustling double decker buses, waving British flags, adorable taxis, and a bubbly, happy energy.